 ./hello.pl

-You should see “Hello, world!” printed on the terminal, indicating that your Perl script has been executed successfully.
+You should see “Hello, world!” printed on the terminal.
+This shows that your Perl script ran successfully.

 Conclusion

-This guide covered installing Perl on Debian Linux (versions 12 Bookworm, 11 Bullseye, and 10 Buster) through two methods: using the APT package manager for speed and building from the source for greater customization and control.
-We also explored the addition of optional packages to enhance Perl’s functionality.
-We created a basic Perl script, serving as a validation step and a starting point for newcomers to Perl programming.
-For experienced programmers, this process underscores Perl’s simplicity and power.
-Regularly update your system and Perl installation to benefit from the latest security and feature enhancements.
+This guide showed you how to install Perl on Debian Linux (versions 12 Bookworm, 11 Bullseye, and 10 Buster) using both the APT package manager and building from the source.
+We also added optional packages to boost Perl’s functionality.
+After that, we wrote a simple Perl script to make sure everything worked.
+For both beginners and experienced programmers, this guide highlights Perl’s ease of use and power.
+Remember to keep your system and Perl updated for the latest features and security improvements.